oroinc/documentation/backend/entities-data-management/search/troubleshooting.rst

 If your index is totally broken and you need to create it from scratch, or you need to refresh only specific scope of entities then you should use reindexation command.

-Standard search index provides following CLI commands (|here are examples of work with these commands|):
+Standard search index provides following CLI commands (:ref:`here are examples of work with these commands <search_index_db_from_md--console-commands>`):

 * *oro:search:reindex* - allows to reindex all entities or only of a specific entity class; indexation can be synchronous (default behaviour) or asynchronous;
 * *oro:search:index* - allows to reindex specific entities by their entity class and identifiers; indexation is asynchronous.

-Website search index provides following command (|here are examples of work with this command|):
+Website search index provides following command (:ref:`here are examples of work with this command <website-search-bundle-console-commands>`):

 * **oro:website-search:reindex** - allows to reindex all entities, or only of a specific entity class, or entities for a specific website, or specific entities by their identifiers; indexation can be synchronous (default behaviour) or asynchronous.